ezequielgarcia/skopeo-rpm/containers.conf.5.md

 `b` (bytes), `k` (kilobytes), `m`(megabytes), or `g` (gigabytes).
 If you omit the unit, the system uses bytes.
 If you omit the size entirely, the system uses `65536k`.

+**tz=**""
+  Set timezone in container.
+Takes IANA timezones as well as `local`, which sets the timezone in the container to match the host machine.
+  If not set, then containers will run with the time zone specified in the image.
+  Examples:
+    `tz="local"`
+    `tz="America/New_York"`

+**umask**="0022"
+  Sets umask inside the container.

 **utsns**="private"
   Default way to to create a UTS namespace for the container.